Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 # Tree Construction

 KT allows clients of a service to query the keys of other clients of the same service.
-To do so, KT maintains two maps: (i) one associates key-update counters with key updates, (ii) the other associates anonymized pairs of pseudonyms and version numbers with key-update counters.
+To do so, KT maintains two structures: (i) a log of each change to any key's value, and (ii) a set containing all of the key-version pairs that have been logged.
 When clients query a KT service, they require a means to authenticate the responses of the KT service.
-To provide for this, the KT service maintains a *combined hash tree structure*, which commits to both these maps.
-Such a tree hash structure is associated with a *root hash*.
+To provide for this, the KT service maintains a *combined hash tree structure*, which commits to both these structures with a *root hash*.
 Two clients which have the same root hash are guaranteed to have the same view of the tree, and thus would always receive the same result for the same query.

 The combined hash tree structure consists of two types of trees: log trees and prefix trees.
-The log tree commits to map (i) and the most recent prefix tree, the prefix tree commits to map (ii).
+The log tree commits to (i) and the prefix tree commits to (ii).
 This section describes the operation of both at a high level and the way that they're combined.
 More precise algorithms for computing the intermediate and root values of the trees are given in
 {{cryptographic-computations}}.

-Both types of trees commit to a set of index-value pairs.
-They consist of *nodes* which have a byte string as their *hash value*.
-A node is either a *leaf* (committing to an index-value pair) if it has no children, or a *parent* if it has either a *left child* or a *right child*.
+Both types of trees consist of
+*nodes* which have a byte string as their *hash value*.
+A node is either a *leaf* if it has no children, or a *parent* if it has either a *left child* or a *right child*.
 A node is the *root* of a tree if it has no parents, and an *intermediate* if it has both children and parents.
 Nodes are *siblings* if they share the same parent.